Cal Bruton: Australia

-Bruton later joined the Geelong Supercats in 1982 as a playing coach where he would win the NBL Coach of the Year in his first season.
+The Supercats were elevated to the NBL in 1982.
+Three games into the season, the team's head coach was fired and Bruton was selected to take over.
+The Bullets lost their first game with Bruton as head coach and then won 13 games in a row to reach the finals.
+He was selected as the 1982 NBL Coach of the Year.
 During his tenure with the Supercats, Bruton was also named to the All-NBL First Team in 1983 and 1984.
 As coach of Geelong, Bruton led the team to the 1982 NBL Grand Final where they were defeated 80–74 by the West Adelaide Bearcats at the Broadmeadow Basketball Stadium in Newcastle.
 In their 15 seasons of NBL competition from 1982 to 1996, this would prove to be Geelong's only NBL Grand Final appearance.